-Merely offering for sale such 'fraudulently misdescribed' foodstuffs or animal food constitutes 'fraudulent misdescription' and carries the same sentence (article L213-3 of the Consumer Code).
+Merely offering for sale such 'fraudulently misdescribed' foodstuffs or animal food constitutes 'fraudulent misdescription' and carries the same sentence.
+If the misdescribed substance is harmful to human or animal health or if the offence is committed by an organised group it is punishable by a criminal fine of ε 750,000 and a sentence of up to seven years' imprisonment (article L213-3 of the Consumer Code).